Toggle: English / Spanish

 Other symptoms that may occur with this disorder:

-Heart sounds are faint during examination with a stethoscope
+- Heart sounds are only faintly heard through a stethoscope

-Neck veins may be abnormally extended (distended) but the blood pressure may be low
+- Neck veins that may be bulging (distended) but the blood pressure is low

 Other tests may include: